Mary Livingstone

 Mary Livingstone (born Sadya Marcowitz, later known as Sadie Marks; June 25, 1905 – June 30, 1983) was an American radio comedienne and actress.
 She was the wife and radio partner of comedian Jack Benny.

-Enlisted casually to perform on her husband's program, she proved a talented comedian.
-But she also proved one of the rare performers to experience severe stage fright years after her career was established, so much so that she retired from show business completely, after two decades in the public eye, almost three decades before her death and at the height of her husband and partner's fame.
+Enlisted to perform on her husband's program, she proved a talented comedian.
+But she also experienced stage fright years after her career was established, so much so that she retired from show business completely, after two decades in the public eye, almost three decades before her death and at the height of her husband and partner's fame.

 Early life

 Livingstone was born Sadya Marcowitz in Seattle, Washington, but raised in Vancouver, British Columbia.
 Her father, David Marcowitz (or Markowitz), was a prosperous Jewish scrap metal dealer from Romania.
 Her mother was Esther Wagner Marcowitz.
 They changed their surname to Marks several years after Sadya was born.
 Livingstone's brother, Hilliard Marks, was a radio and television producer who worked primarily for his future brother-in-law, Jack Benny.

 Livingstone first met her future husband, Jack Benny, in Vancouver at a Passover seder in her family home in 1922, when Benny was playing the Orpheum Theatre.
 Benny accompanied his friend Zeppo (b.
 Herbert) Marx.

 Zeppo Marx took Benny to the home of David Marks, where they enjoyed a quiet and comfortable gathering.
 Marks's youngest daughter, Sadie (her name was anglicized), was very impressed by this comedian who played a violin as part of his act.
 By her own testimony she made up her mind that she would grow up and marry Jack Benny someday."